Economics and Finance PhD

 An MPhil involves the exploration of a research topic and is typically studied over a shorter period of 1 year for a full-time student and 2 years for a part-time student.
 MPhil students are required to demonstrate a systematic understanding of knowledge and a critical awareness of current problems and/or new insights informed by the forefront of their discipline, field of study or professional practice.

-Our research is focused in four research areas: Economic Development and Institutions, Empirical Finance, Accountancy and Corporate Governance and Macroeconomics.
+Our research is broadly focused in our five research groups: Economic Development and Institutions, Empirical Finance, Accountancy and Corporate Governance, Macroeconomics and Banking.
 Within each group we have built a broad base of skills that allow us to respond to the ever-changing research environment.
-Each area encourages and supports individual researchers, from those just starting out as PhD students to those who have reached the highest levels of achievement.
-We provide support for research activities and funding proposals and provide opportunities for discussion of research ideas and the dissemination of findings.
+Each group encourages and supports individual researchers, from those just starting out as PhD students to those who have reached the highest levels of achievement.
+The groups provide support for research activities and funding proposals and provide opportunities for discussion of research ideas and the dissemination of findings.

 In addition to the supervisory team, each student is allocated an academic development adviser in thier research area to ensure the quality of supervision at the department.
 We provide students with opportunities for engaging in teaching as teaching assistants, and teacher training is provided.
 We emphasise the dissemination of your research output, where students are given opportunities to present their papers in the departmental internal seminar series.
 We also have the annual doctoral symposium, where all students and staff get together to discuss research outputs in a friendly academic environment.
 Such event will give you an invaluable inspiration in your research activities.